jkriss/altcloud/README.md

     altcloud

 You can also specify the port, e.g. `altcloud -p 8888`, or use the debug flag to see all logs (`altcloud --debug`).

-To host all of your files (even private keys and private files) as a dat repo, run with the `--dat` flag.
-Your dat url will be saved in `.dat-link` in your working directory.

 ## Installing on Digital Ocean